mosmn/Notes/sections/theo/os/mutex.md

 6. A process remains inside its critical section for a finite time only (limited time)

 # Hardware, Software and Programming Language Support for Mutual Exclusion

+## Satisfying the requirements of ME

+3 Approaches